 Jason T. McVicker, LCSW is a licensed clinical social worker and registered dual disorder professional with almost 20 years of experience in a variety of settings.
 He is the former Director of Mental Health Services at Center on Halsted, the largest LGBT community center in the Midwest.
 Jason is a former Master Practitioner Instructor at the University of Chicago’s School of Social Service Administration (SSA), where he also earned his AM degree.
 He is an adjunct faculty member at Jane Addams School of Social Work, University of Illinois at Chicago and SSA.
 He also serves as Clinical Supervisor for Test Positive Aware Network (TPAN), an agency providing counseling and supportive services to persons with HIV/AIDS.
 At Lakeview Counseling Center, Jason provides psychotherapy to individuals and couples.
 He specializes in affirmative treatment of LGBT clients, with expertise in substance abuse, grief and loss, trauma and HIV/AIDS issues.

 Allisun Noe Conant, PsyD, is a licensed clinical psychologist with specialized training in relational psychodynamic psychotherapy, mindfulness meditation, and body-centered therapy.
 Dr. Conant is an Instructor at the Chicago School of Professional Psychology.
-She has expertise in treating mood and anxiety disorders, eating disorders, gay and lesbian issues, trauma, grief and loss, and relationship difficulties.
-She is available for individual and couples therapy and co-leads a support group for people with eating disorders and their friends and family.
+She has expertise in treating mood and anxiety disorders, eating disorders, gay and lesbian issues, trauma, grief and loss, relationship difficulties and post-partum depression and anxiety.
+She is available for individual and couples therapy.

 Melinda Rezman, LCPC, Couples' Treatment Coordinator, is a licensed clinical professional counselor, a licensed social worker, and a certified substance abuse counselor.
 She has twenty-five years of experience in treating children, adolescents, adults, and couples in residential, community mental center, and private practice settings.
 She has advanced training in couples’s therapy, psychodynamic therapy, and in treating the gay and lesbian population.
 Ms. Rezman is a candidate at the National Institute for the Psychotherapies in New York City.
 Ms. Rezman specializes in treating depression, substance abuse, trauma and relationship difficulties.
 She is available for individual therapy for adults, adolescents, and children, and couples’ therapy.